OlivierLD/raspberry-coffee/NMEA.mux.WebUI/small.server.extended/README.md

     - One with the Adafruit Ultimate GPS
 - LiPo battery
 - Buttons can be used to scroll through the different displays
-- A specific combination on the button can shut down the machine.
+- A specific combination on the buttons can shut down the machine.

 This example shows how to _**extend**_  the `NavServer`.